soderlind/wp-denyhost/readme.txt

 == Description ==

-Basted on a users IP address, WP-DenyHost will block a spammer if he already has been tagged as a spammer.
+Based on a users IP address, WP-DenyHost will block a spammer if he already has been tagged as a spammer.
 Use it together with the Akismet plugin.
 Akismet tags the spammer, and WP-DenyHost prevents him from accessing you site.

 == Installation ==